 By all appearances the blokes working here are classic examples of gruff Neapolitan pizzeria waiters but don’t let that bother you, they’re okay guys really and will come and serve you when they’re good and ready.

 There’s a wide choice of pizzas on the menu, all excellent and much bigger than elsewhere (made from 300g of dough rather than the more typical 250g).
 If you’re feeling brave, and hungry, you should try the Pizza Fritta for which Pellone is particularly famous.
-It’s basically a huge deep-fried calzone with a filling of ricotta, provola and ‘ciccoli’, a kind of rendered pork (recipe for the latter here).

 The pizza fritta is way too big for a single person to eat so if I don’t have someone to share it with I get the other half to take away (‘porta via’) and give it to one of the many people sleeping rough in Garibaldi station on the way back to my hotel.

 Pellone is where Anthony Bourdain chose to eat pizza for the filming of the Naples edition of his No Reservations show (starts at 5.35).

 Here’s a place it’s probably best to avoid: